-Local veterinarians have a key role in the maintenance of high health levels.
-The Veterinarian Act outlines the responsibilities of local veterinarians.
-This act forms the basis of detailed regulations for the use of veterinary medicines (Regulation No. 482/2007) and the establishment of health advisory agreements for pig herds (Regulation No. 927/2003).
-A summary of the relevant regulations is contained in Appendix 1.
+Practising veterinarians have a key role in the maintenance of high health standards.
+The Veterinary Act outlines the rights and responsibilities of veterinarians.
+The Act forms the basis of detailed regulations concerning the use of veterinary medicine (regulation number 785/2010, c.f. extract in Appendix 1), the establishment of health advisory agreements for pig herds (regulation number 787/2010) and animal welfare self-audits (regulation number 763/2010).